pakeke-constructor/funbot/README.md

+*  any digit pushes that digit onto the stack

-any lowercase alphabet character is a label, except v
+*  any lowercase alphabet character pushes that character onto the stack, except v

-any uppercase alphabet character is a teleporter, except V
+*  any uppercase alphabet character is a teleporter, except V

 =  pops 2 values off stack,  bot.hash[bottom] = top.